Steve Sabella: Writing

-In addition to his visual work, Sabella has developed a writing practice that continues to vary in style and format.
-His essays on the international art market and art-world dynamics first appeared in Contemporary Practices Art Journal, for which he was a regular contributor from 2008 to 2012.
+Alongside his visual practice, Sabella has developed a writing practice spanning essays and books.
+His texts move between reflections on the mechanics of the art world and questions of exile, liberation and how images carry history.
+He published essays on the international art market and art-world dynamics in Contemporary Practices Art Journal, where he was a regular contributor from 2008 to 2012.